farmdawgnation/kafka-hawk/README.md

 * `CLUSTER_NAME` - (optional) The custom name for this cluster (if any).
   Useful for situations where multiple instances of Hawk are deployed to monitor different clusters.
 Defaults to "kafka".
+* `JSON_LOGGING` - (optional) If this environment variable is present, logback will configure itself to use Logstash compatible JSON logs.

 The application also has an optional feature that can report on the offset commit deltas.
 You have to enable this per consumer group because it requires